AndyZhou952/T2VPipeline/pipeline/datasets/README.md

 wc -l DATA1.csv
 ```

-For the dataset provided in a `.csv` or `.parquet` file, you can easily analyze the dataset using the following commands.
-Plots will be automatically saved.
+For the dataset provided in a `.csv` or `.parquet`
+file, you can analyze the dataset using the following
+commands.
+Plots will be saved automatically.

 ```bash
 pyhton -m pipeline.datasets.analyze DATA_info.csv